havardtl/coco/README.md

 All python scripts in main folder are runnable as command line programs.
 Run them with -h or --help option to get information on usage.

 Details of implementation and example of use can be found in the following paper.
 Please cite if you use this program.
-Lindholm et al. (June 2020).
-"Developmental pathways regulate cytokine-driven effector and feedback responses in the intestinal epithelium". bioRxiv.
-DOI/URL: https://doi.org/10.1101/2020.06.19.160747
+Lindholm et al. (May 2022).
+"BMP signaling in the intestinal epithelium drives a critical feedback loop to restrain IL-13–driven tuft cell hyperplasia".
+Science Immunology.
+DOI/URL: https://doi.org/10.1126/sciimmunol.abl6543

 ## Installation
 It is recommended to install dependencies with conda.
 I had success with python 3.8 using the following commands: